The Best Car Insurance in West Virginia for 2022

 Best Car Insurance in West Virginia for Customer Service

-The top car insurance companies in West Virginia with regards to quality of service are:
+The top car insurance companies in West Virginia that offer quality services are New Jersey Manufacturers and GEICO.

-In West Virginia, New Jersey Manufacturers, also known as NJM Insurance Co., ranks first in both claims and satisfaction, getting a score of 5 out of 5 in both criteria.
+In West Virginia, New Jersey Manufacturers, also known as NJM Insurance Co., ranks first in claims and satisfaction, getting a total MoneyGeek score of 99 out of 100.

-An affordable option, GEICO ranks second in claims and customer satisfaction in West Virginia.
+GEICO ranks second in claims and customer satisfaction in West Virginia as an affordable option.

-Best Car Insurance in West Virginia for Drivers on a Budget
+Best Car Insurance in West Virginia for Minimum Coverage

-If quality of service is not your first priority and you’re simply looking for the cheapest policy following West Virginia’s minimum limits, MoneyGeek found these are the best insurers:
+If the quality of service is not your priority and you’re simply looking for the cheapest policy that’s compliant with West Virginia’s minimum limits, MoneyGeek determined the following top two companies:

-Insurers in West Virginia were ranked based on how well they can balance affordability for a minimum coverage policy with customer service.
+Insurers in West Virginia were ranked based on how well they can balance affordability for a minimum coverage policy with customer service to meet West Virginia’s minimum coverage requirements.

 MoneyGeek’s Pick: GEICO